GhostOps77/click-repl/docs/source/documentation/internal_commands.rst

 This object can also be used to define and add your own internal command.
 It's done by using the :meth:`~click_repl.internal_commands.InternalCommandSystem.register_command` decorator.
-It takes in a function, names/aliases and description for it.
-The function's name and docstring is the command's only name and description by default.
+It takes a function, names/aliases and description for it.
+The provided function's name and docstring is the command's only name and description by default.

-To remove an internal command, pass in any one of the aliases of the command into :meth:`~click_repl.internal_commands.InternalCommandSystem.remove_command` to remove the command, along with all of it's other aliases.
+To remove an internal command, pass any one of the aliases of the command into :meth:`~click_repl.internal_commands.InternalCommandSystem.remove_command` to remove the command, along with all of its other aliases.

 .. note::

-    * You can register and delete internal commands from anywhere, as long as you can access the current repl session's :class:`~click_repl.ReplContext` object.
+    * You can register and delete internal commands from anywhere, as long as you can access the current REPL session's :class:`~click_repl.core.ReplContext` object.

-    * The callback function for your custom internal command must be in the type of ``Callable[[], None]``.
-That is, It shouldn't take in any arguments, and should return nothing.
+    * The callback function for your custom internal command must be of type ``Callable[[], None]``.
+That is, it shouldn't take in any arguments, and return nothing.

     * :meth:`~click_repl.internal_commands.InternalCommandSystem.remove_command` removes all the aliases of the given alias of a command, by default.
-In order to remove only the mentioned alias, pass ``remove_all_aliases=False`` to the method.
+To remove only the mentioned alias, set ``remove_all_aliases`` to :obj:`False` to the method.

 For this example, we register the ``hi`` function as an internal command, and delete it later on.